Super Lucky’s Tale Review

 Super Lucky’s Tale is an example of an average game, whilst it tries to do something fresh and new, it ultimately falls due to bad design choices, a lack of polish and the lack of story.
 Despite this, there is a lot of potential for the game and many of the technical problems could easily be fixed in the future, but as of now these downsides severely detract from the game and hinder the player’s gaming experience.

 Super Lucky’s Tale was developed by Playful Corp and published by Microsoft.
 It was released for Xbox One [reviewed] and PC on November 7th, 2017.
-A press review copy was purchased on behalf of The Hidden Levels.
+A press review copy was provided for The Hidden Levels.
 Many studios submit copies for site review but this is in no way factored into our review scores.
 Games are scored on their individual merits and our rating system is explained here.